intel/UFT/README.md

 server :
    server_port : 50051
-   ld_lib : "/root/home/dpdk-dcf/x86_64-native-linuxapp-gcc/" # Point to your dpdk lib
+   ld_lib : "/root/home/dpdk-dcf/x86_64-native-linuxapp-gcc/" # Point to your dpdk lib (installation directory)
    cert_key : "/root/dcf-tool/my_certs/server.key" # Point to the key certificate for the server
    cert_certificate : "/root/dcf-tool/my_certs/server.pem" # Point to the certificate for the server